leynadm/fitPowerUp/README.md

 - React: Using React taught me a lot of how I shouldn't use React.
 For example, I needed a third refactor of the app to cut the usage of useEffect to 10% of what it originally was - and can probably be improved even further I guess.
 Transitioning from a prop drilling anti-pattern to using a context variable felt like a brilliant realization.
 Writing my first custom hook had me leave out a sigh of relief.
 - Responsive Design: I created fitPowerUp following a mobile-first design mentality, but I still needed to have it not break on desktop.
 - Material UI: Working with Material UI felt a bit like a cheat.
 Copying components from their documentation and quickly polish them up really helped me with the speed of development.
 Still, once I started to want to customize my components I realized the trade-offs of a UI library.
 - Switching libraries: I initially started working with react-chartjs-2, but it felt very complicated for what I was trying to achieve.
-By the time I realized I wasn't happy with it I had already built my visualization functionality.
+By the time I realized I wasn't happy with it, I had already built my visualization functionality.
+Rewriting all my code for a new library was an experience I hadn't planned for, and I really understood the importance of choosing the right tool for the job.

 ## Backend
 - NoSQL data structure: I enjoyed the process of designing the backend of my app.
 Working with a NoSQL database for the first time was very interesting from an app architecture standpoint.
 I also realized that I cannot predict how my initial data structure will evolve, and the best I could do is to avoid obvious errors.